-This chapter describes Kiosk Mode, including instructions for deployment, installation, and configuration of your system to allow controlled, simplified access to anonymous users without compromising the security of the Sun Ray server.
-Kiosk Mode was formerly known as Controlled Access Mode (CAM).
+This chapter describes Kiosk Mode, which enables controlled, simplified access to anonymous users without compromising the security of the Sun Ray server.
+For a detailed explanation of Kiosk Mode functionality, see kiosk(5).

+In earlier releases of Sun Ray Server Software, Kiosk Mode was known as Controlled Access Mode (CAM).